gn00678465/TripPlus-admin/README.md

-# Tripplus-admin
+# TripPlus-admin

 ## About this Repo

-Tripplus Side Project / Tripplus-admin : This is a project tracking application by using Next.js and Typescript.
+TripPlus Side Project / TripPlus-admin : This is a project tracking application by using Next.js and Typescript.

 ## Prerequisites